MichalLytek/type-graphql/docs/middlewares.md

 };
 ```

-### Class-based middleware
+### Class-based Middleware

-Sometimes our middleware logic might be a bit complicated - it can communicate with database, write logs to file, etc., so we might want to test it.
-In that case we can create class middleware that is able to benefit from [dependency injection](dependency-injection.md) and easily mock a file logger or a database repository.
+Sometimes our middleware logic can be a bit complicated - it may communicate with a database, write logs to file, etc., so we might want to test it.
+In that case we create class middleware that is able to benefit from [dependency injection](dependency-injection.md) and easily mock a file logger or a database repository.

-All you need to do is to implement a `MiddlewareInterface` - your class has to have the `use` method that conforms with the `MiddlewareFn` signature.
-Below you can see how the defined earlier `LogAccess` middleware looks after the transformation:
+To accomplish this, we implement a `MiddlewareInterface`.
+Our class must have the `use` method that conforms with the `MiddlewareFn` signature.
+Below we can see how the previously defined `LogAccess` middleware looks after the transformation:

 ```typescript
 export class LogAccess implements MiddlewareInterface<TContext> {